-Alarming Escalation in Child Sexual Abuse Online Revealed by Global Threat Assessment 2023
+Alarming escalation in child sexual abuse online revealed by Global Threat Assessment 2023

 Iain Drennan, Executive Director of WeProtect Global Alliance says:

 “Our latest report shows the scale of the threat children face online.
 Online-facilitated child sexual exploitation and abuse worldwide demands our attention and action right now.
-New technological capabilities further exacerbate existing risks, and the situation is no different in Africa.
+New technological capabilities further exacerbate existing risks, and the situation is no different in the United Arab Emirates.
 Children’s safety must be non-negotiable.
 To prevent more children from coming to harm, governments, online service providers, charities and companies must step up their efforts and work together to drive change and protect children.”

 Turning the tide on current abuse trends will only be possible with increased prioritisation and commitment from all stakeholders involved in the response, empowered and enabled by maturing legislation.
 To fight back, all stakeholders, including governments, online service providers, civil society organisations, and responders, are urged to: